sjohann81/ustack-stm32/README.md

 ## Configuration (TUN/TAP interface)

 Just type *make* to build the firmware.
 To run it on a STM32 BlackPill, connect the board via USB, enter in programming mode (more details below) and type *make flash*.
+You will need the *dfu-util* package installed in your system.
 After the programming process, hit reset then connect to the board using the virtual serial port created by the USB CDC driver with the TUN/TAP tunnel using *sudo make eth_up* then try the demo.
+If you don't have permissions to access the virtual serial port, run the provided *mk-udev-rules-stm32.sh* script.

 Before reprogramming the board, be sure to bring the TUN/TAP tunnel down using Ctrl+c on the terminal running it.
 This process is needed because the same serial port is used for both programming and communicating with the host.
 If you have a different board, or arranged a different configuration on a breadboard, you may not need this (such as using a different serial port).

 ## Configuration (SLIP interface)

 Change the rule *all* in the Makefile to build the slip stack (ustack_eth -> ustack_slip) then type *make* to build the firmware.
 To run it on a STM32 BlackPill, connect the board via USB and type *make flash*.
 After the programming process, hit reset and connect to the board using the serial port created by the USB CDC driver with *sudo make slip_up* then try the demo.
+If you don't have permissions to access the virtual serial port, run the provided *mk-udev-rules-stm32.sh* script.

 Before reprogramming the board, be sure to bring the SLIP interface down with *sudo make slip_down*.
 This process is needed because the same serial port is used for both programming and communicating with the host.
 If you have a different board, or arranged a different configuration on a breadboard, you may not need this.